Alfred Escher: Opposition and criticism

-Founder of modern Switzerland
+Business career

 First railway projects

 "The rail tracks are approaching Switzerland, moving nearer on all sides.
 People are coming up with plans to route the railways around Switzerland.
 There is thus a danger that Switzerland will be entirely circumvented and that, in the future, it will be left with no option but to present to the world the sad face of Europe's forgotten backwater."
 With these words uttered in late 1849 Alfred Escher expressed his concern that modernity risked passing Switzerland by.
 And he had good cause for such concern, since at the time when the distances covered by railway tracks in Europe were steadily increasing, driving economic development as they did, Switzerland was doing little to join in.
 The fate of the new Swiss Confederation established in 1848 became inextricably bound up with the advent of the railways.
 There was basic agreement on the need for railways, but precious little agreement on how or where they should be built.
 In 1852 Escher helped push through a railway law drafted entirely in line with his own conceptions: railway construction and operation would be left to private companies.
 This soon led to a veritable railway boom in Switzerland.
-Within a very short period of time competing railway companies were set up, including in 1852–53 the Swiss Northeastern Railway, with Escher at its helm.
+Within a very short period of time competing railway companies were set up, including in 1852–53 the Swiss Northeastern Railway, with Escher and Bruno Hildebrand at its helm.
 In this way the Swiss rapidly closed the gap in rail-related knowledge and technology between themselves and foreign operators.